NRCan/geo-deep-learning/config/inference/README.md

 Complete path including parent directories and full name with extension where output inference should be saved.
 Default: root_dir / {aoi.aoi_id}_pred.tif (see [AOI documentation](../../dataset/README.md#input-data))

+> the "output_path" parameter should only be used if a single inference is being performed.
+Otherwise, it is recommended
+> to set the root_dir and use the default output name.

 ## checkpoint_dir (str)

 Directory in which to save the checkpoint file if url.